joshwcomeau/use-sound/README.md

 ### Sprites

 An audio sprite is a single audio file that holds multiple samples.
-If a page on your site uses 20 different audio files, it can be a performance win to combine them all into a single file, and to slice up that file into individually-playable sounds.
+Instead of loading many individual sounds, you can load a single file and slice it up into multiple sections which can be triggered independently.

-> You probably don't need to use sprites!
-The only real benefit to this is performance, and technologies like HTTP/2 are making this a moot point.
+> There can be a performance benefit to this, since it's less parallel network requests, but it can also be worth doing this if a single component needs multiple samples.
+See the [Drum Machine story](https://github.com/joshwcomeau/use-sound/blob/master/stories/demos/DrumMachine.js) for an example.

 For sprites, we'll need to define a `SpriteMap`.
 It looks like this: